lsj5031/Hoppy-Whisper/SMOKE_TEST.md

 - [ ] Open Notepad
 - [ ] Press and hold `Ctrl+Shift+;`
-- [ ] Speak: "This is a test of the Parakeet transcription system"
+- [ ] Speak: "This is a test of the Hoppy Whisper transcription system"
 - [ ] Release the hotkey
 - [ ] Wait for transcription to complete
 - [ ] Verify text is copied to clipboard (paste manually with `Ctrl+V`)